 Product Availability and data licenses

-The terms of use of IGS products can be found from IGS Data and Product Disclaimer and Terms of Use (5 August 2020) document, downloadable from:
+The terms of use of IGS products can be found in the IGS Data and Product Disclaimer and Terms of Use (5 August 2020) document, downloadable from:

 Due to the fact that GNSS IPW is retrieved from IGS data in the CDDIS data repository, the CDDIS should be cited and acknowledged as follows: